 We hold DVD/video recordings featuring the Chinese in New Zealand.
 We also hold music recordings by artists such as Wing and Jun Yan.
 Search Library Search | Ketu for holdings of titles or look under the subject that interests you and then refine results to "Audio visual".
-Holdings include:
+Please note: items that are video VHS or cassette tape recordings are housed in cool storage and need to be requested at least 24 hours in advance to allow them to acclimatise before they can be viewed.